-The story is about a garden bed at London’s Kew Gardens and a snail moving within it and the people who walk past.
-Yes, it’s a very very small thing, I agree.
-Virginia makes this very small thing enchanting.
-Like a photo-realistic painting though the visual is created with words.
+The story is about a garden bed at London’s Kew Gardens, a snail moving within it, and the people who walk past.
+Yes, it’s a very very “micro”, I agree.
+Virginia creates this micro-focus in a way that is enchanting.
+Like a photo-realistic painting, although the visual is created with words.
+Heres’ a little sample:

-The woman was truly gifted.
+Virginia Woolf was truly gifted.
 It’s a shame she was so unhappy.
-Why is it that so many of the “gifted” ones can’t be happy.
-Maybe it’s a gift not to be “gifted”.
+Why is it that happiness eludes so many of the “gifted” ones.
+Maybe it’s a gift not to be “gifted”!

 The piece mentioned above has been published with other short-prose-pieces in Virginia Woolf’s book: “Monday or Tuesday“.